The Red Flags

 Your new client walks in, fills out the paperwork, signs the cancellation policy, works out and says “Thanks, I’ll think about it.”
 And then heads on out and you never hear back from them.
 First time Pilates sessions are like first dates.
 For the most part, they all seem pretty great on the surface.
 But, most first dates are just that, first dates.
 They don’t all lead (thankfully so) to a second date or more.
 But, when it comes to our Pilates businesses we would like most first-time sessions to become lifetime clients.
 Afterall, if they don’t how will we have a sustainable and healthy Pilates business?

-At the end of a session, we hope and expect the new client to buy our big package and sign up for two to three session times a week.
-But, instead, we get some objection: too expensive, too busy to come in or worse they need to think about it.
+At the end of a session, we hope and expect the new client to buy our big package and sign up for two to three sessions times a week.
+But, instead, we get some objections: too expensive, too busy to come in, or worse they need to think about it.

 So, what happened?
 What red flags did you give off?
 What didn’t the new client get?
 Why didn’t they fall in love with doing Pilates with you?